 Riots and Rapport

-Out of three-thousand people, three skinheads sipping on Special Brew chucked a couple of molotov cocktails at Police – both failing to explode – yet, what was really interesting was the play of rapport, a function of our social brain.
+Out of three-thousand people, just three or four youths sipping on Special Brew seemed intent on violence.
+They chucked a couple of molotov cocktails at Police – both failing to explode.
+Yet what was really interesting was the play of rapport, a function of our social brain.
 Conversations sparked-up in a few spots along the line between police and protestors; conversations that were calm, polite and dotted with small talk.
 And when the police were ordered to push-forward in to the crowd, you could hear them tell their newly met acquaintances, ‘relax, go with it, it’ll be alright’.
 Other places along the line – void of rapport – were less generous.

 With investment and skill, this is the power of rapport, the effect of reducing strong emotional temperature and creating possibilities other than conflict.